A Mean Field Games Model for Cryptocurrency Mining: Competition with cost advantages

-We consider a cost-advantaged miner, competing with $M+1$ individual miners introduced in Section \ref{general_structure}. \footnote{This type of competition between an individual and a continuum of payers is related to so-called major-minor mean field games, see e.g.\ \cite{huang_major_minor}.
-However, the introduction of our parameter $M$ to approximate an aggregate in terms of a mean implies that the so-called minor players are not really minor.} This miner chooses its hash rate $\beta_{t}$, with the corresponding cost $c_{1}\beta_{t} = k_c \costr{\beta_{t}}$, where $0 < k_c \leq 1$ is the relative cost efficiency.
-Given the mean hash rate $\meanhashr_{t}$ of individual miners, let the counting process $N^{1}_{t}$ with intensity
+We consider a cost-advantaged miner competing with $M+1$ individual miners who are approximated, as in Section \ref{general_structure}, by a continuum of miners.\footnote{This type of competition between an individual and a continuum of payers is related to so-called major-minor mean field games, see e.g.\ \cite{huang_major_minor}.
+However, the introduction of our parameter $M$ to approximate an aggregate in terms of a mean implies that the so-called minor players are not really minor.} This miner chooses a hash rate $\beta_{t}$, and incurs cost $c_{1}\beta_{t} = k_c \costr{\beta_{t}}$ per hash, where $0 < k_c \leq 1$ is the relative cost efficiency.
+Given the (continuum) mean hash rate $\meanhashr_{t}$ of the individual miners, the counting process $N^{1}_{t}$ with intensity

-denote the number of rewards received by the advanced miner.
+denotes the number of rewards received by the cost-advantaged miner.

-We assume that the advanced miner is wealthy and therefore not liquidity constrained.
-Moreover, for simplicity, it is also risk neutral and it aims to maximize its running profit.
-Hence, the objective for the advanced miner is

-As the optimization problem is independent of wealth, any Markov control can be identified by a function $\beta(t; \meanhashr)$, i.e., the control only depends on time.